x1trap/websec-answers/Linkedin QnA/Linkedin Questions.md

 **redirect_uri bypass**

-`code`, which haves the authorization code is appended behind the URI, which means that if an attacker can change the URI, it will also leak the `code` to the attacker.
+`code`, which haves the authorization code is appended behind the URI, which means that if an attacker can change the URI, it will also leak the code to the attacker.
 If successful, it can lead to Account takover.

 **examples:**
-Open redirect -> `/callback?client_id=1337&redirect_uri=https://evil.com`<br>
+Open redirect -> `/callback?client_id=1337&code=RANDOMVALUEFWOFWEWFEFEW&redirect_uri=https://evil.com`<br>
 https://portswigger.net/web-security/oauth/lab-oauth-stealing-oauth-access-tokens-via-an-open-redirect

 **Host header poisoning**